 I’m studying Business Administration with Waverley Training Services and saw the Business Administration apprenticeship with Fordway advertised on the Government website.
 There are loads on there, but Fordway stood out because it fitted my career path and I wanted to experience a fast-paced business environment.
 IT also interests me.
 I was looking for somewhere within the distance that I wanted to travel.
 So, it was perfect really.

-Q: So, you’re 5 months into your 13-month apprenticeship, what’s the best bit about it so far?
+Q: So you’ve been doing your apprenticeship for over a year now, what’s the best bit about it so far?

 Q: Is the Apprenticeship what you expected?

 Yeah, it’s better than what I thought it would be.
 I thought I’d be doing basic tasks that no one else wants to do.
 Like grabbing coffee!
 I’m using skills that I’m good at and I enjoy and applying them daily.
 I feel like I’m learning loads and I can make a difference by being able to apply my skills and identify ways to improve business processes within teams.

 Q: Has the Apprenticeship influenced your thoughts on your future career path?

 Well, I didn’t know that I wanted to do Marketing until I started to ‘do’ Marketing.
 It combines creativity and technical skills such as analytics, which I’m good at and it is data driven; so I get to use different parts of my brain.